A total of 13 carriers currently operate the A380 (listed in order of when they first took delivery of the aircraft).

 It also deploys the A380 on its Singapore-Frankfurt-New York JFK and Singapore-Hong Kong-San Francisco routes between December 28 and March 31 — the rest of the year the routes are served by a B777-300ER.

-SIAs A380s can seat either 471 passengers or 409, depending on the configuration.
+SIAs A380s seat between 379 and 471 passengers depending on the configuration.

 When seating 471, the aircraft’s lower deck has 12 first class suites – designed by French luxury yacht designer Jean-Jacques Coste – in a 1-2-1 layout and 311 economy seats in 3-4-3.
 The upper deck has 60 business class seats in 1-2-1 and 88 economy in 2-4-2.

-The airline's newer 409-seat configuration is the same, apart from the upper deck is all business class, seating 86.
+The airline’s newer 409-seat configuration is the same, apart from the upper deck is all business class, seating 86, while the 379-seat layout has an all-business class upper deck.

 Which deck and what class?